krysmalskipl/on-page-seo-analyser/README.md

 # Quick start:

-## Upload plugin into our Google Chrome Browser in Developer Mode.
+## Upload plugin into your Google Chrome Browser in Developer Mode.

 ### Enjoy.